 The final thing is how to pass the time while you’re on the road.
 If you’re travelling with kids, this may be what saves your sanity.
 Gadgets like smartphones and tablets offer easy distraction, so make sure to download plenty of movies and games before leaving.
 But batteries don’t last forever, so here are a few other ways to stay entertained:

 - Road trip bingo – whether it’s landmarks or number plates, a classic of road trip entertainment is competing to see who can spot things first.

-- The festival game – also known as ‘I’m going on a picnic…’, this simple game loops round the group as they have to remember a growing packing list (e.g. “I went to a festival and a brought my phone, a tent, a camping stove, a cat…”)
+- The festival game – also known as ‘I’m going on a picnic…’, this simple game loops around the group as they have to remember a growing packing list (e.g. “I went to a festival and a brought my phone, a tent, a camping stove, a cat…”)

 - 20 Questions

 - Folding story game – each person writes the line of a story then folds the paper so that only the last word of the sentence can be seen.
-It then passes round the group with each person adding a line.
+It then passes around the group with each person adding a line.
 Once the paper is full, the story is read out.